 - defines and explains different types of conflicts and interest, and - provides a framework to ensure conflicts of interest are managed transparently, timely and consistently.

-This policy supports the Commission's Ethical Conduct Policy and Code of Conduct.
+This policy supports the Commission's Ethical Conduct Policy and Code of Conduct and is reviewed and updated annually to include new and emerging issues where appropriate.